-At least four of the nine positions on our Board of Directors are reserved for youth.
-Youth board members, in particular, have been very helpful in ensuring that UNYA remains youth focused, that youth voice is heard and responded to throughout the organization, that new programs are relevant to Native youth, and that youth needs are being positively addressed.
+At least four of the nine positions on our Board of Directors are reserved for Indigenous youth.
+Youth board members, in particular, have been very helpful in ensuring that UNYA remains youth focused, that youth voice is heard and responded to throughout the organization, that new programs are relevant to Indigenous youth, and that youth needs are being positively addressed.
 UNYA’s Board members are committed to being active mentors and learners so that their Board term can be a fulfilling learning experience that will increase their skills and knowledge.

 UNYA has conducted three surveys of Native youth that have helped us to identify their needs.
 This is a very important aspect of our work, as we feel that youth are the experts in their own lives.
 Youth input is essential in developing new programs, identifying youth needs, and ways to address those needs.
 Youth have been very helpful in both participating in surveys and in helping to conduct them.

 Youth are very instrumental in ongoing program development through their input while participating in our programs and activities.
 Our staff are very aware that youth will not attend programs that are not relevant, welcoming, or safe for them to attend.
 So when youth provide feedback about different aspects of a program or activity, we give it very serious consideration, as we want our programs to be useful for youth.
 Sometimes we are unable to change things due to safety or regulations, but we try to adapt what we can to ensure that youth are able to influence the way programs are offered.